Typhoon Usagi (2013)

-Typhoon Usagi, known in the Philippines as Super Typhoon Odette, was a tropical cyclone which affected Taiwan, the Philippines, China, and Hong Kong in mid September 2013.
-Usagi (ウサギ), which refers to the constellation Lepus in Japanese, was the fourth typhoon and the nineteenth tropical storm in the basin.
+Typhoon Usagi, (Note: The name Usagi (Japanese: ウサギ, [ɯ̟sa̠ɡʲi]) was contributed by Japan and refers to the constellation Lepus, the hare, in Japanese.) known in the Philippines as Typhoon Odette, was a tropical cyclone which affected Taiwan, the Philippines, China, and Hong Kong in mid September 2013.
+Usagi was the fourth typhoon and the nineteenth tropical storm in the basin.
 Developing into a tropical storm east of the Philippines late on September 16, Usagi began explosive intensification on September 19 and ultimately became a violent and large typhoon.
 Afterwards, the system weakened slowly, crossed the Bashi Channel on September 21, and made landfall over Guangdong, China on September 22.

 Meteorological history

 Early on September 16, 2013, the Japan Meteorological Agency (JMA) started to monitor a tropical depression, that had developed within an area of low-moderate vertical windshear about 1300 km to the east of Manila in the Philippines.
 During that day as the systems low level circulation centre became better defined, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system while the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) named the system Odette.

 Late on the same day, JMA upgraded the system to a tropical storm and named it Usagi; at the same time, The JTWC upgraded it to a tropical depression 17W, owing to a tropical upper tropospheric trough cell located to the east in association with an anticyclone enhancing the outflow in the eastern and southern quadrants.

 On September 17, The JTWC upgraded Usagi to a tropical storm, as the system continued to consolidate and wrap tighter when slowly tracking westward along the extreme southern periphery of the subtropical ridge.
 Early on September 18, JMA upgraded Usagi to a severe tropical storm; at noon, both JMA and The JTWC upgraded Usagi to a typhoon, as deep convection had completely wrapped around a developing eye with radial outflow and low vertical wind shear.
 On September 19, Usagi began explosive intensification and formed a 28 km round eye; as the result, The JTWC upgraded Usagi to a category 5 equivalent-super typhoon on the Saffir–Simpson hurricane wind scale at noon.
 However, in a post season reanalysis, it was concluded that Usagi peaked with winds at 155 mph, making it a strong category four on the Saffir-Simpson hurricane wind scale.
 At 18Z, Usagi reached its peak intensity with 10-minute maximum sustained winds at 205 km/h (125 mph) and the atmospheric pressure at 910 hPa On September 20, Usagi began an eyewall replacement cycle with a 75 km inner eyewall and a 190 km outer eyewall separated by a clearly defined moat, as well as the system began to weaken late on the same day due to land interaction between Taiwan and Luzon.